Back to All Events

 • Morning tea and coffee

-• Cooking facilities for breakfast and dinner, including access to the pantry (spices, oils, plant milk)
+• Cooking facilities for breakfast and dinner, shared pantry staples provided (oils, spices, plant milk)

 • Camping on the land (bring your own tent or van €5 per night pp)